phalcon/documentation/docs/time-clock.md

 }
 ```

-## Exception
-Any exception thrown by the component is a [Phalcon\Time\Clock\Exception][exception], which extends the base PHP `\Exception` class.
-At the moment, it is only thrown by [FrozenClock::adjust()][frozen-clock] when the modifier string cannot be parsed.

 ## Dependency Injection

 Because the clock is exposed through a small interface, it is a good candidate for dependency injection.
+Inject the
-Inject the interface into your services and pass the implementation that suits the context (system or frozen).
+interface into your services and pass the implementation that suits the context (system or frozen).

 ```php
 <?php